 SARS-CoV-2 was first identified in January 2020 following clusters of distinctive pneumonia cases were observed in Wuhan, China during December 2019.
 This virus has genetic and clinical similarity to the coronavirus causing the severe acute respiratory syndrome (SARS) epidemic from 2002 to 2004.
-Consequently, the novel coronavirus was named SARS-CoV-2 and the associated disease named Coronavirus Disease 2019 (COVID‑19).
-Due to the rapid spread, a public health emergency of international concern (PHEIC) was announced in late January 2020.
+A public health emergency of international concern (PHEIC) was announced in late January 2020.
 By the time the COVID‑19 pandemic was declared by the World Health Organization (WHO) on 11 March 2020, there were 118,000 reported COVID‑19 cases and 4,291 associated deaths in 114 countries.
 The global death toll surpassed one million by late September 2020.
 Case numbers and death continued to increase, with a rapid peak in cases at the end of December 2021 due to the more infectious omicron variant.
 As of 8 November 2022, WHO reported over 6.5 million cumulative COVID-19 deaths.

-The infection-fatality rate, while still high particularly in the older age groups, has reduced since the start of the pandemic, partly due to changes in the prevalent variants but also due to public health measures that include vaccination, improved clinical recognition and management and the use of therapies of demonstrated value, such as dexamethasone (see Figure 5.1).[41, 42]
+The infection-fatality rate, while still high particularly in the older age groups, has reduced since the start of the pandemic, partly due to changes in the prevalent variants but also due to public health measures that include vaccination, improved clinical recognition and management and the use of therapies of demonstrated value, such as dexamethasone and antiviral medications such as nirmatrelvir and ritonavir and molnupiravir.

-The use of vaccines is anticipated to reduce the global burden of COVID‑19 significantly.
-The first phase I clinical trial for a COVID‑19 vaccine commenced in March 2020.
-The first public vaccination dose was given as part of a mass campaign in the United Kingdom on 8 December 2020.
-As of 21 November 2021, over 7.4 billion doses had been administered with 3.1 billion people fully vaccinated.
+The use of vaccines has reduced the global burden of COVID‑19 significantly.
+The first phase I clinical trial for a COVID‑19 vaccine commenced in March 2020 and the first public vaccination dose was administered in the United Kingdom on 8 December 2020.
+By late 2022, 11 COVID-19 vaccines had been granted emergency use listing or approval by the WHO.